Servideska/HPC/doc.zih.tu-dresden.de/docs/access/ssh_windows.md

 ### Configure local settings

-Select the tab `Settings` &rarr; `Configuration` or click the button `Settings` in the toolbar.
+Select the tab `Settings` &#8594 `Configuration` or click the button `Settings` in the toolbar.
 A new window will open.

 ![Settings in MobaXterm](misc/mobaxterm3_config.png)